 Resource Allocation and Tracking

 To allocate resources, one needs client-wise and project-wise insights.
 If there is a clear picture of how many people are involved and what resources they’ll need, it’s easier to allocate resources.
 It even helps in planning for future projects.

 Once resources are allocated, they also need to be utilized and tracked.
-Tracking actual billable, non-billable hours, and how many resources were spent on productive work helps in making the project a success.
-Depending upon which areas need more resources, allocation strategy can be changed accordingly.
-Also, resources are allocated depending upon the capabilities of the workforce.
+Tracking actual billable and non-billable hours and how many resources were spent on productive work helps make the project successful.
+Depending upon which areas need more resources, the allocation strategy can be changed accordingly.
+Also, resources are allocated depending on the capabilities of the workforce.

 Each project comes with a set of deliverables.
 Sometimes, a skilled workforce needs to perform special tasks.
 If your workforce doesn’t have the skill, you’ll be in trouble and might lose the project.

 Billing Hour Management

 Tracking the billing hours helps measure your professional staff’s utilization rate to allocate resources effectively.

 Distribution is an integral step for the success of any project.
 It refers to both human resources and other resources.
 If the distribution is good, something works.

 Most organizations ignore employee utilization and only focus on churning out project after project.
 However, things don’t always go as planned.
 Hurdles are plenty.

 For companies, a lot of employees don’t regularly update their skills.
 Mapping people to projects and expecting them to learn on the job won’t work when you need timely deliverables on specialized services.